JStoresund/biginteger/README.md

 - BigInt a{"123"}; //insert a string.
 Necessary for values above 2^64-1
 - BigInt b{a};     //insert another BigInt.

-It has to be noted that storing the digits instead of the actual number is an unconvenient way of storing a number; the first often uses more than double the amount of bytes than the latter (8*log(2) times more, with some slightly approximated math).
+It has to be noted that storing the digits instead of the actual number is an unconvenient way of storing a number; the first sometimes use more than double the amount of bytes than the latter (8*log(2) times more, with some slightly approximated math).
 I might come around to making a better class that optimizes storage.
 In that case using a vector<long long> would probably work, although I haven't thought through how all implementations would work.